morrownr/88x2bu-20210702/README.md

 sudo reboot
 ```

-Note: If you use the manual build instructions script, you will need
+Note: If you use the manual build instructions, you will need to repeat
-to repeat the process each time a new kernel is installed in your distro.
+the process each time a new kernel is installed in your distro.

 -----